AkramAlzaghir/Data-analyst/README.md

 # Data-analyst
-SQL and Python data analyst
+data analyst with Python and SQL